Gemini (constellation): Visualizations

 Gemini is dominated by Castor and Pollux, two bright stars that appear relatively very closely together forming an o shape, encouraging the mythological link between the constellation and twinship.
 The twin above and to the right (as seen from the Northern Hemisphere) is Castor, whose brightest star is α Gem; it is a second-magnitude star and represents Castor's head.
 The twin below and to the left is Pollux, whose brightest star is β Gem (more commonly called Pollux); it is of the first magnitude and represents Pollux's head.
 Furthermore, the other stars can be visualized as two parallel lines descending from the two main stars, making it look like two figures.

 H. A. Rey has suggested an alternative to the traditional visualization that connected the stars of Gemini to show twins holding hands.
 Pollux's torso is represented by the star υ Gem, Pollux's right hand by ι Gem, Pollux's left hand by κ Gem; all three of these stars are of the fourth magnitude.
 Pollux's pelvis is represented by the star δ Gem, Pollux's right knee by ζ Gem, Pollux's right foot by γ Gem, Pollux's left knee by λ Gem, and Pollux's left foot by ξ Gem. γ Gem is of the second magnitude, while δ and ξ Gem are of the third magnitude.
 Castor's torso is represented by the star τ Gem, Castor's left hand by ι Gem (which he shares with Pollux), Castor's right hand by θ Gem; all three of these stars are of the fourth magnitude.
 Castor's pelvis is represented by the star ε Gem, Castor's left foot by ν Gem, and Castor's right foot by μ Gem and η Gem; ε, μ, and η Gem are of the third magnitude.
 The brightest star in this constellation is Pollux.

 Astronomy

 In Meteorologica (1 343b30) Aristotle mentions that he observed Jupiter in conjunction with and then occulting a star in Gemini.
 This is the earliest-known observation of this nature.
 A study published in 1990 suggests the star involved was 1 Geminorum and the event took place on 5 December 337 BC.

 When William Herschel discovered Uranus on 13 March 1781 it was located near η Gem.
 In 1930 Clyde Tombaugh exposed a series of photographic plates centred on δ Gem and discovered Pluto.

 Equivalents

 In Chinese astronomy, the stars that correspond to Gemini are located in two areas: the White Tiger of the West (西方白虎, Xī Fāng Bái Hǔ) and the Vermillion Bird of the South (南方朱雀, Nán Fāng Zhū Què).

-In some cultures, the twin in Gemini refers to 'the unborn twin' and is our spiritual self, or a dual self, that exists within.
+In some cultures, the twin in Gemini refers to 'the unborn twin' and represents a spiritual or dual self that exists within.